fartwhif/GammaCopy/README.md

 `-n, --containers` Write output to `<outputpath>/<templatefilename>/`

+`-p, --coverage-folder` Override parent folder in which to store the coverage information file(s).

 `-f, --coverage-hybrid-to-file` Gather entries not in output location or metadata cache.
 Output coverage information to file.

 `-c, --coverage-hybrid-to-stdout` Gather entries not in output location or metadata cache.
 Output coverage summary to console.